grrr-amsterdam/s3-image-scaler/README.md

 Good luck!

-### Use a CloudFront failover origin group
+## Use as CloudFront failover origin group

 In your AWS console, go to your CloudFront distribution.
 Under <strong>Origins</strong> to can add a second origin, beside your S3 bucket.

 Add an origin with the name "ImageScaler" and "Origin domain" (`0123456789.execute-api.eu-central-1.amazonaws.com`) should be the host of the API Gateway URL.
 Add the path of that url to "Origin path" (`default/resize?key=`).
+Or if you're using the Lambda Function URL, add the path (`/?key=`).

 Create an Origin group with the S3Origin as a primary.
 The ImageScaler orign as secondary.
 Name it "Image scaler fallback" and 403 as criteria.